abaffa/WifiModem/README.md

 all AT commands will be passed through to the connected computer.
 If a modem connection is active then the Telnet server is disabled.

+This branch has a few modifications to work with the Altair-Duino kit from [https://www.adwaterandstir.com](www.adwaterandstir.com).

 ## Wiring the ESP8266

 I made this for a ESP-01 module (with the 8-pin header) but it should not be hard